Back to Blog

 A strong About section covers four things in roughly this order:

-- What you do and who you do it for.
-One or two sentences establishing your current role, your area of expertise, and the type of work you specialise in.
+• What you do and who you do it for.
+One or two sentences that establish your current role, your area of expertise, and the type of work you specialise in.
+This is not your job title — it is the value you deliver.

-- Your most relevant experience or achievement.
+• Your most relevant experience or achievement.
 A concrete example, result, or piece of evidence that demonstrates you are good at what you say you do.
-Numbers work well here.
+Numbers work well here — percentages, team sizes, revenue figures, project scales.

-- What makes you different or what you care about.
-The element of your background or specialism that distinguishes you from others with a similar title.
+• What makes you different or what you care about.
+The element of your background, approach, or specialism that distinguishes you from others with a similar title.

-- What you are looking for.
-A brief, specific statement of the kind of role or connection you are open to.
+• What you are looking for.
+A brief, specific statement of the kind of role, opportunity, or connection you are open to.
 Recruiters use this to decide whether to message you.

 LinkedIn About Section Formula